What can I do to help?

 - Tell the person you are concerned.
 If they are not at immediate risk, encourage them to get support and consider helping them to make the initial contact.

 - Take care of yourself.
 It is important that we all look after our health and wellbeing.
 If you’ve heard or seen something distressing, or if you want to speak to somebody about your concerns, there are people and services available to support you.
-The University services information for staff and students provide further advice.
+The University services can provide advice and information for staff and students.

 - Listen.
 Just taking the time to listen to someone and talk about what has happened can help.
 These six active listening tips might help you support them.
 Published on Oct 4, 2015 Based on the Samaritans guidelines for active listening